Concentrates are Eaze-ier than you think

 Concentrates are high-THC cannabis extracts that often look like honey or wax.
 Their THC levels, which range between 40 to 80 percent THC, are much higher than that of other products, which are 20 percent THC at the most.
 Consequently, a little goes a long way with concentrates.

-Concentrates are made when cannabinoids are "extracted" from marijuana plants by experienced concentrate makers.
+Concentrates are made when cannabinoids are “extracted” from cannabis plants by experienced concentrate makers.
 There are a variety of forms that concentrates can take outlined below.

 What Are Terpenes?